Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - (THEA 101 or 121 or 122 ) or 54 points

 - Arts and Music

-- Admission to THEA 241 in any year is limited.
-Students intending to enrol for this paper must contact Theatre Studies to complete an application form by 30 November 2017.
+- Admission to THEA 241 in any year is subject to departmental permission.
+Students intending to enrol for this paper must contact Theatre Studies to complete an application form by 23 November 2020.
 Early applications are encouraged, but late applications may be considered.